Russia–Turkey relations: Russian invasion of Ukraine

 Turkey has been actively involved in mediation efforts in the Russian invasion of Ukraine due to its important relations with both countries.
 Ukraine has asked both Israel and Turkey to set up talks with Russia for negotiations.

-Turkey has provided Ukraine with Bayraktar drones since 2019, which played a significant role in deterring Russian advances in the early stages of the 2022 Russian-Ukrainian War, but has not imposed sanctions on Russia for the conflict.
+Turkey has provided Ukraine with Bayraktar drones since 2019, which played a significant role in deterring Russian advances in the early stages of the 2022 Russian invasion of Ukraine; however, it has broken ranks with all the other NATO member states by continuously refusing to impose sanctions on Russia for its aggression and occupation of Ukraine.

 On 17 March 2022, Turkish Foreign Minister Mevlut Cavusoglu expressed hope for a humanitarian ceasefire in the southern Ukrainian port city of Mariupol, where he claimed more than 100 Turkish citizens remained.

 On 20 March 2022, Turkey's foreign minister stated that Russia and Ukraine were close to reaching an agreement on "important" issues, and that he hoped for a ceasefire if the two sides did not reverse their previous advances.

-In February 2024, the European Union proposed sanctions that would target a Turkish company aiding Russia's war effort in Ukraine.
+In February 2024, the European Union proposed the imposition of sanctions that would target a Turkish company aiding Russia's war effort in Ukraine.

-Turkey has also began to stop buying Russian oil to comply with western sanctions, however, Turkey has not sanctioned Russia yet.
-Russia has also criticised Turkey for still sending weapons, even if it acts as a mediator.
+Turkey has also begun to stop buying Russian oil to comply with Western sanctions; however, Turkey has, even after four years of Russian full-scale military invasion and occupation of Ukraine, continuously refused to impose any sanctions against Russia, being the only NATO member state that has not done so.
+Meanwhile, Russia has criticised Turkey for supplying weapons to Ukraine on several occasions, even if it acts as a mediator.

-On 22 October 2025, the United States imposed sanctions against Russia's largest oil companies Rosneft and Lukoil.
+On 22 October 2025, the United States imposed sanctions against Russia's largest oil companies, Rosneft and Lukoil.
 The U.S. also threatened secondary sanctions against foreign financial institutions and companies that continue to do business with Rosneft and Lukoil, which would affect their customers in Turkey.

 Black Sea Grain Initiative

-On 17 July 2022, Russian, Ukrainian and Turkish military delegations met with United Nations officials in Istanbul to start talks on the resumption of exports of Ukrainian grain from the Black Sea port of Odesa.
-On 22 July 2022, Russian and Ukrainian officials have signed the deal to allow grain exports from Ukrainian Black Sea ports.
-Under the agreement, a coalition of Turkish, Ukrainian and UN staff will monitor the loading of grain into vessels in Ukrainian ports, to allay Russian fears of weapons smuggling before navigating a preplanned route through the Black Sea, which remains heavily mined by Ukrainian and Russian forces.
+On 17 July 2022, Russian, Ukrainian, and Turkish military delegations met with United Nations officials in Istanbul to start talks on the resumption of exports of Ukrainian grain from the Black Sea port of Odesa.
+On 22 July 2022, Russian and Ukrainian officials signed the deal to allow grain exports from Ukrainian Black Sea ports.
+Under the agreement, a coalition of Turkish, Ukrainian, and UN staff will monitor the loading of grain into vessels in Ukrainian ports, to allay Russian fears of weapons smuggling before navigating a preplanned route through the Black Sea, which remains heavily mined by Ukrainian and Russian forces.
 On 29 October 2022, Russia said it was suspending its participation in the grain deal, in response to what it called a major Ukrainian drone attack on its Black Sea fleet at the Crimean naval port of Sevastopol.
-On 1 November 2022, Russian President Vladimir Putin said that Russia would consider resuming the grain deal after a completion of an investigation of the drone attacks.
-On 2 November 2022, Russia stated that it would resume its participation in the initiative.
+On 1 November 2022, Russian President Vladimir Putin said that Russia would consider resuming the grain deal after the completion of an investigation into the drone attacks.
+On 2 November 2022, Russia announced that it would resume its participation in the initiative.